UNIVERSITY CATALOG: 2024-2025

 Prerequisites: Permission of graduate advisor and department chair.
 No more than 6 units of Independent Study may be taken in any one department, and no more than 6 units may be taken in the College of Business and Economics without prior approval of the dean.
 Only those graduate students who have at least a current …

-Prerequisites: For non-business majors (including non-business majors with a Marketing minor): either (1) ECON 160 and a college-level statistics course; or (2) ECON 160 and BUS 104.
-For business majors, BUS 302 and BUS 302L are co/prerequisites.
-All Marketing majors must attain a grade of “C” or higher in MKT 304.
-MKT 304 is an …
+Prerequisites: For non-business majors (including non-business majors with a marketing minor): either (1) ECON 160 and a college-level statistics course; or (2) ECON 160 and BUS 104.
+For business majors, BUS 312 and BUS 302L are co/prerequisites.
+This core course provides an overview of marketing.
+Topics include researching and evaluating domestic and global marketing environments …

 MKT 346.
 Marketing Research (3)